Travelling solo in Shanghai was one of the most stressful experiences of my life.

-After seeing how ridiculously expensive the prices were, I politely declined.
+After seeing how expensive they were, I politely declined.
 The two girls, however, both chose two bags of tea each.

-The prices, scrawled out grey pencil, tell me my share of the price, including their gifts for their family, comes to 742 yuan (£75)…
+The prices, scrawled out grey pencil, told me my share of the price, including their gifts for their family, came to 750 yuan…

 Thinking quickly, I immediately refused to pay for part of their tea that they had bought.
 “But it is tradition”, they giggled, “in China we must always split the bill equally.
 This is what friends do.
 Are you not our friend?”